MentalHospitalDev/PresenceCV/README.md

 - **Boot.dev**: Collects course completions and learning progress

 The scraped data is then processed using AI to generate a professional formatted resume that highlights your technical skills, projects, and coding experience.
 Resumes are generated in both Word document format (.docx) and PDF format.

+## How It Works

+The PresenceCV workflow as follows:

+1. **Data Collection**: Enter your usernames for GitHub, LeetCode, and Boot.dev platforms
+2. **Profile Scraping**: The backend automatically scrapes your public profiles and repositories
+3. **Data Analysis**: AI analyzes your coding activity, evaluates project complexity, and identifies key skills demonstrated
+4. **Content Generation**: AI model create professional descriptions about your projects and experience
+5. **Resume Formatting**: The system formats everything into a polished resume with styling and structure
+6. **Export Options**: Download your resume in either PDF or DOCX format for immediate use

+The entire process takes just a few seconds, transforming your online presence into a resume that you can showcase and show the world.

 ## Tech Stack